Dominican School of Philosophy and Theology

 The Dominican School of Philosophy and Theology (DSPT) is a Catholic graduate school in Berkeley, California.
 It is a member of the interfaith Graduate Theological Union (GTU) and an affiliate of the University of California Berkeley.
 DSPT is sponsored by the Dominican Order.

 DSPT offers certificate and degree programs to women and men of all religions as well as training for the Dominicans of the Western Province.
-DSPT is the only graduate level theological institution in the United States to offer a concurrent degree, two master degrees with one thesis in philosophy and theology.
+DSPT is the only graduate level theological institution in the United States to offer a concurrent degree, two master's degrees with one thesis in philosophy and theology.

 History

 In 1851, Dominican missionary Francis Sadoc Vilarrasa and six Dominican novices established a seminary to prepare young men for the priesthood in Monterey, California.
 In 1854, the seminary moved to Benicia, California.
 In 1932, seeking to be closer to the University of California, Berkeley, the Dominicans moved the seminary to Oakland, California, renaming it the College of St. Albert the Great.

 In 1964, St. Albert received accreditation from the Western Association of Schools and Colleges (WASC) and in the fall of 1964 the college joined the nascent GTU, becoming the first Catholic school to participate in that consortium.
 In 1978, St. Albert became the Dominican School of Philosophy and Theology.

 From the time of its association with the GTU, DSPT had leased space for classes and faculty offices.
 In 2004, the school purchased a permanent campus site in Berkeley near other GTU member schools and began offering classes at the new site in September 2006.